 Overview

-Representing financial institutions in both litigation and regulatory matters, Lanier has managed a broad range of issues relating to the Bank Secrecy Act, anti-money laundering, Office of Foreign Assets Control's sanction programs, the Anti-Terrorism Act, the Foreign Sovereign Immunities Act, the bank examination privilege, suspicious activity reports, Article 4A of the Uniform Commercial Code and international wire transfers, and alleged fraud claims under federal and New York law.
+Representing financial institutions for more than 25 years, Lanier has managed a wide array of baking matters, including those relating to the Bank Secrecy Act, anti-money laundering, Office of Foreign Assets Control's sanction programs, the Anti-Terrorism Act, the Foreign Sovereign Immunities Act, the bank examination privilege, suspicious activity reports, the Uniform Commercial Code and international wire transfers, as well as claims of alleged fraud under federal and New York law.

-Lanier routinely handles subpoenas, asset restraints, as well as judgment and arbitral award enforcement actions that involve cross-border issues.
+Lanier routinely handles cross-border subpoenas, asset restraints, as well as judgment and arbitral enforcement actions.
 He has litigated key subjects relating to personal and subject matter jurisdiction, international comity, and the separate entity rule.
-He also advises banks on litigation and regulatory issues relating to environmental, social, and governance (ESG) matters and is a leading member of the firm’s ESG working group.
+He also advises banks on litigation and regulatory issues relating to environmental, social, and governance (ESG) matters.

-In addition to his banking experience, Lanier litigates commercial matters for foreign companies and individuals, including contract disputes, prosecuting and defending against claims of fraud and breach of fiduciary duty, post-closing adjustment disputes, and post-judgment and arbitral award enforcement actions.
+In addition to his banking experience, Lanier litigates commercial matters for foreign companies and individuals, including contract disputes, prosecuting and defending against claims of fraud and breach of fiduciary duty, and post-closing adjustment disputes.

 Education & Admissions